Chad Smith was named Director of Athletics at Frederick Community College in the fall of 2018.

 An advocate for two-year college athletics, Smith has served as the Region X-Division III Women's Basketball Chair (2017-18) and is a member of National Alliance of Two Year College Athletic Administrators (NATYCAA).
 He received a scholarship from the National Association of Collegiate Director of Athletics (NACDA) in 2017 to attend the national convention.

-He graduated from Norfolk State University in 1992 with a degree in political science.
-He earned a master's degree in college student personnel administration from James Madison University in 1997.
+He graduated from Norfolk State University in 1992 with a Bachelor Degree in political science.
+He earned a Master Degree in college student personnel administration from James Madison University in 1997.

 Smith and his wife, Tonya, have two daughters - Alexis and Tayah.